AdrianPardo99/ruby-course1/README.md

     @params=params
   end
 end

+#Setters in Class
+  def params=(params)
+    @params=params
+  end

+#The setters can be substituted by attributes writer
+  attr_writer :params, ...

+#The getter and setter can be write if one line substituted attr_reader and attr_writer for:
+  attr_accessor :params, ...
+  #The attr_accessor means getter and setter for params variable(s)

 #For create the object we can use or load the file in other or in the same file
 #In the same file: